20x10 Policy

-20×10 Regional Development Policy is a regional development program of the Democratic People's Republic of Korea announced in January 2024 under the leadership of Kim Jong Un.
+The Regional Development 20×10 Policy is a regional development program of the Democratic People's Republic of Korea announced in January 2024 under the leadership of Kim Jong Un.
 It aims to build modern industrial factories in 20 cities and counties per year over a 10-year period with the stated goal of improving living standards outside Pyongyang and reducing disparities between regions.
+In 2025, the program was expanded with the "Three Essential Projects" principle, adding plans to build public healthcare facilities, leisure facilities (including scientific and educational) and grain management facilities in target localities.

 Background

 Regional inequality has been a recurring issue in North Korea since the economic crises of the 1990s, with resources disproportionately concentrated in Pyongyang and selected provincial centers.
 At the Eighth Congress of the Workers' Party of Korea in 2021, Kim Jong Un signaled a new emphasis on balanced regional growth, with Kimhwa County designated as a pilot site.

-The “20×10” slogan was later adopted to encapsulate the nationwide expansion of this policy: 20 localities per year for 10 years, symbolizing both scale and long-term commitment.
+The "20×10" slogan was later adopted to encapsulate the nationwide expansion of this policy: 20 localities per year for 10 years, symbolizing both scale and long-term commitment.